On the radar

 Why a single number cannot be honest yet

 The output of the methodology is property-specific by design.
-The Couverte Score uses different weights for a casual room than for a Michelin kitchen.
-The action plan depends on your actual menu mix, your actual food costs, your actual comp set.
-The whole point of the framework is that the same finding produces a different recommendation depending on the restaurant — which means the result is different depending on the restaurant too.
+The Couverte Score weights differently for a casual room than a Michelin kitchen.
+The action plan depends on your actual menu mix, food costs, and comp set.
+The whole point of the framework is that the same finding produces a different recommendation depending on the restaurant — which means the result is different too.

-So a precise uplift figure quoted before your audit has run is a contradiction.
-If it were genuinely specific to your operation, it could not exist yet, because the inputs that make it specific have not been gathered.
-If it exists anyway, it is not specific to your operation — it is a market average wearing your name.
+So a precise uplift figure quoted before your audit is a contradiction.
+If it were genuinely specific to your operation, it could not exist yet — the inputs that make it specific have not been gathered.
+If it exists anyway, it is a market average wearing your name.
 There is no third option.

-The honest move is to say what we actually know, and to be precise about how much that is.
-Before your data, what we know is the published research: decades of menu-engineering and revenue-management studies that have measured what disciplined menu work tends to recover, across many properties.
-That is real knowledge.
-It is just knowledge about a population, not about you.
+The honest move is to say what we actually know.
+Before your data, that is the published research: decades of menu-engineering and revenue-management studies measuring what disciplined menu work tends to recover, across many properties.
+Real knowledge — but about a population, not about you.
 And knowledge about a population is correctly expressed as a range.

 What the band is built from

-When Couverte shows an uplift band, it is modelled from published hospitality research — principally the foundational menu-engineering work from the Cornell School of Hotel Administration (Kasavana and Smith 1982) and revenue-management aggregates from the wider industry literature.
-These are sources about the hospitality sector at large.
-None of them are Couverte’s own measured results, and the band is labelled that way wherever it appears.
+The band is modelled from published hospitality research — principally the foundational menu-engineering work from the Cornell School of Hotel Administration (Kasavana and Smith 1982) and revenue-management aggregates from the wider literature.
+None of it is Couverte’s own measured results, and the band is labelled that way wherever it appears.

-The band is also tier-aware, because the research does not say the same thing about every kind of restaurant.
-A casual room with room to move on table turns and pricing has a different recovery profile than a hotel F&B operation, which has a different profile again from a group with multiple outlets.
+It is also tier-aware, because the research does not say the same thing about every kind of restaurant.
+A casual room with room to move on table turns has a different recovery profile than a hotel F&B operation, which differs again from a multi-outlet group.
 A single sector-wide number would flatten exactly the distinction the methodology exists to make.
-So the band shifts by tier, and it is shown as a low, a midpoint, and a high — because that honestly represents what the research supports.
+So the band shifts by tier, shown as a low, a midpoint, and a high.

-Two ranges in this paragraph are illustrative, included only to make the shape concrete: a casual-tier band might run from roughly the low single digits to the mid single digits of revenue, while a multi-outlet group band would typically sit tighter and lower, because scale narrows the variance.
-Illustrative — your numbers will vary, and the figures shown on the pricing page are the ones modelled from the research.
-The point is not the specific percentages.
+To make the shape concrete: a casual-tier band might run from the low to the mid single digits of revenue, while a multi-outlet group band would sit tighter and lower, because scale narrows the variance.
+Illustrative — your numbers will vary, and the figures on the pricing page are the ones modelled from the research.
+The point is not the percentages.
 The point is that it is a range, it moves by tier, and it never pretends to be your result.

 What replaces the band